-The Meadfoot area of Torquay is a hugely popular residential districts of Torquay.
+Our Hesketh Crescent Apartment is located in The Meadfoot area of Torquay which is a hugely sought after residential district of Torquay.
 It combines a superb location close to the centre of town and the harbour with a peaceful tranquil ambience helped by the leafy nature of the area.It has a sheltered bay as well as clifftop areas such as Daddyhole Plain and Madeira Drive.

 One of the most notable features of the area is Hesketh Crescent which sits on a prominent postion overlooking the bay.
 Building started in 1846 and was finished by 1848.
 The builders were William Harvey and John Tapley Harvey.
 In the beginning it was named Meadfoot Crescent but later renamed Hesketh Crescent in honour of Lord and Lady Hesketh who were the parents of the wife of Lawrence Palk who developed the crescent.
 Many of the modern roads in and around the crescent were specifically made in order to get building materials to the building site.
 The building of the crescent occured against the back drop of difficult years for the poor of Devon.
 Crop failures in Britain had led to steep rises in the price of bread and riots common in other parts of Devon spread to Torquay in 1846.
 A mob marrauded through Torquay attacking local businesses.
 In those days there were no police and the local magistrates had to rely on volunteers to help try and restore order as well as sending for soldiers from Exeter.